PixelsCamp/talks/unbabel-ai-powered-human-translation_joao-graca.md

 Description
 -----------

-The Unbabel platform combines a novel approach to machine translation with a community of bilinguals and freelance translators which results in human quality translations, at a fraction of the cost, an order of magnitude faster.
+Unbabel empowers with Artificial Intelligence a community of 40K+ translators worldwide to increase the speed of delivering human quality translation and dramatically reduce translation costs.
+It does so by relying in a complex symbiosis between man and machine.
+From machine translation and automatic post-editing, to quality estimation, AI powered grammar correction, and smart translator selection based on their past usage, Unbabel employs a wide range of machine learning and natural language processing tools.
+In this talk I will describe those tools, and how they interact with the crowd of human translators.
+In a world where the Internet is diverging by the emergence of multiple language-centric internets, Unbabel is uniting these internets to extend the global reach of businesses worldwide.

 Speaker Bio